inscapist/dotfiles/README.md

 ### Zsh
 I use [Zinit](https://github.com/zdharma/zinit) as ZSH's plugin manager.
 My `.zshrc` is [here](.config/zsh/.zshrc).
-It is a good idea to source it from another `.zshrc` that lives in $HOME.
+I source it from another `.zshrc` that lives in $HOME.
-Sensitive environment variable should not be version controlled, I leave it in `$HOME/.zprofile`
+Sensitive environment variable should not be version controlled, I place it in `secrets.zsh`

 ```
 # $HOME/.zshrc